Keon6/FinancialFilingScraper/README.md

 # FinancialFilingScraper
 Project to extract, transform, and load (ETL) data from financial statements of publicly traded companies.
-So far, only supports companies listed on the NASDAQ or the NYSE, which are the ones whose filings are availabe from the U.S. Securities and Exchange Commission website (https://www.sec.gov)
+So far, only supports companies listed within the US, which are the ones whose filings are availabe from the U.S. Securities and Exchange Commission website (https://www.sec.gov)

 ## WARNING
+CURRENTLY in development.
 The code is not finished and is pretty bad in terms of runtime.
-Really a lack of engineering optimization.
+Really a lack of engineering optimizatiom.

 ## Getting Started
 ### Prerequisites